What does the school have?

 - It means you data is more readily available to you.

-- It means you do not have to worry about losing/breaking devices and your data.
+- It means you do not have to worry about losing/breaking devices and then losing your data.

 Since we are a Google campus for Educators, at least for work data, you can do the following to help you move towards being device independent.